 What Should I Bring to the Best Beaches on Oahu?

-– A Beach Towel.
 Most tourists forget a simple beach towel and are forced to buy one that is overpriced at one of the many souvenir shops.
 Instead bring one from home!
 Or buy one online before you leave for your trip, like this one, or one of my personal favorites, this one made by local artist, Nick Kuchar.

-– Water Shoes.
 If you’re planning on heading to some of the less explored beaches with sharp coral or rocks, water shoes are a good idea.
 They’re especially helpful for children whose legs are not quite long enough to navigate their way over or around some of the sharper objects.

-– Goggles.
-To keep the extra salty Pacific Ocean water out of your eyes, so you can keep exploring!
+Goggles are extra helpful to keep the extra salty Pacific Ocean water out of your eyes, so you can keep exploring!

-– Reef-Safe Sunscreen.
 Hawaii recently became the first state to legally ban the use of sunscreen with coral-harming chemicals – which is basically all of the sunscreen brands that you are used to.
 While this law won’t officially come into effect for a few years, it won’t hurt to start helping the coral now!
 Here are a few brands that are reef-safe:

 - Raw Elements

-- Kokua Sun Care Hawaii (this is a local Hawaii brand, so you’ll be helping the environment and the local community at the same time)
+- Kokua Sun Care Hawaii (This is a local Hawaii brand, so you’ll be helping the environment and the local community at the same time)

 Just a Couple of Warnings